Barber chair

-A barber chair is a specialized chair for the customers of a barbershop.
+A barber armchair is a specialized chair for the customers of a barbershop.
 It allows the barber to manipulate the position of a customer for ease of cutting or otherwise treating hair.

 Structure

 The chairs usually have adjustable height (with a foot-operated jack or a hand-operated lever on the side).
 It can also rotate, or lean backwards (for hairwashing and shaving).
 In some states a head rest is required by law with the barber chair for shaving.
 They are normally made from metal and leather and are usually rather heavy.
 On the low end for cheaper barber chairs, the cost can be around $500, whereas higher-end barber chairs with more advanced features like adjustable headrests and leg rests, reclining capabilities and more sturdy building materials typically cost up to $2500.

 History

 In 2015, barber chairs being used as decoration in a restaurant in Phoenix.

 Barber chairs in engravings from the Civil War era share many features with modern chairs, including high seating, upholstery, and a footrest.
 The first factory-manufactured chairs date to around 1850.
 The first one-piece reclining barber chair with an attached footrest was patented in 1878 by the Archer Company of Saint Louis.
 Archer quickly followed it with a chair that raised and lowered mechanically.
 Eugene Berninghaus of Cincinnati improved on Archer's design with the first reclining and revolving chair, the Paragon.
 Theodore Koch of Chicago incorporated all of these innovations into his chairs, selling more than 35,000 chairs in the period before 1885.

 In 1897, Samuel Kline (of the Kline Chair Company) patented a chair and filed a patent infringement lawsuit against Theodore Koch in 1905 (but was overturned).
 In 1904, Kline filed a patent for an "adjustable chair" which was granted in 1907.